stuible/VCH-homehealth/README.md

   #declare a section like this, you can have as many sections as you want
   - section:

-    #Sections can have either just one full part, a left part and a right part, or all three parts.
+    #Sections can have either just one full part, 2 half parts, or all three parts.
-    - part: left | right | full #must be one of these 3 types
+    - part: half | full #must be one of these 2 types

       #title of part
       title: A Great Title